ashleybaxter/iamashley/_posts/2019-04-11-reflecting-on-a-disappointing-product-launch.markdown

 But this time was different.
 I had high expectations.
 Why?
 Well, I now had an existing audience to launch to (500+ customers).
 I'd been serving this audience for 2+ years and had spotted trends and patterns, so I knew this product could help them.
 Lastly, I have a good understanding of the problems my customers face and how to talk about this product in a way that resonates with them.

 Before any launch it's a good idea to determine what you want to get from it.
-That way you can devise a strategy to reach your goal and guage whether your launch has been successful.
+That way you can devise a strategy to reach your goal and gauge whether your launch has been successful.
 I expected this product would do well because of:

 1. The positive reaction I got when talking about it in the build-up to launch
 2. Its low price point (it only costs £5.50 a month)